-Normally, requests for further information/amended plans will be issued to applicants/agents within three working days of receipt of a consultee response.
+Requests for further information/amended plans will be issued to applicants/agents as soon as possible following receipt of a consultee response.
 The request letter will specify a timescale for the submission of information and where appropriate will explain why the amendment/ information is required to enable the application to be processed.
 The timescale will reflect the complexity of the information required.

 The request letter will advise applicants/agents that reminders will not be issued and that information must be submitted within the specified timescale unless there is a justifiable reason to extend the stipulated period for submission.
-An extension will only be agreed in exceptional circumstances with the case officer.
+An extension will only be agreed in exceptional circumstances.
 If not received within the timescale stated, the application will be determined on the basis on the information received.

-On receipt of amended plans/information case officers will avoid unnecessary repeat consultations.
+On receipt of amended plans/information, Case Officers will avoid unnecessary repeat consultations.
 For example, where the information submitted clearly addresses the issues raised by a consultee further consultation may not be necessary.
-In these circumstances where a further consultation is not deemed necessary, the case officer will contact the consultee to agree draft planning conditions and/or informatives (if necessary).
+In these circumstances where a further consultation is not deemed necessary, the Case Officer will contact the consultee to agree draft planning conditions and/or informatives (if necessary).

-Stage 4 - Public Consultation (Advertising and Neighbour Notification)
+Stage 3 - Public Consultation (Advertising and Neighbour Notification)

-Advertisement and neighbour notification will be carried out in accordance with the legislation normally within three working days of allocation (at the same time as consultations are issued).
+Advertisement and neighbour notification will be carried out in accordance with the legislation normally within three working days of validation (at the same time as consultations are issued).